Classical Gravitational Bremsstrahlung from a Worldline Quantum Field Theory: Abstract

 \section{Abstract}

 Using the recently established formalism of a worldline quantum field theory (WQFT) description of the classical scattering of two spinless black holes, we compute the far-field time-domain waveform of the gravitational waves produced in the encounter at leading order in the post-Minkowskian (weak field, but generic velocity) expansion.
 We reproduce previous results of Kovacs and Thorne in a highly economic way.
-Then using the waveform we extract the leading-order total radiated angular momentum, reproducing a recent result of Damour.
+Then using the waveform we extract the leading-order total radiated angular momentum and energy (including differential results).
 Our work may enable crucial improvements of gravitational-wave predictions in the regime of large relative velocities.

 When two compact objects (black holes, neutron stars or stars) fly past each other their gravitational interactions not only deflect their trajectories but they also produce gravitational radiation, or gravitational Bremsstrahlung in analogy to the electromagnetic case.
 The resulting waveform in the far field at leading order in Newton's constant $G$ has been constructed (in the spinless case) in a series of papers by Kovacs, Thorne, and Crowley in the 1970s~\cite{1975ApJ...200..245T,1977ApJ...215..624C,Kovacs:1977uw,Kovacs:1978eu} --- see Refs.~\cite{DeVittori:2012da,*Grobner:2020fnb,*Capozziello:2008mn} for recent work on slow-motion sources.
 Today's gravitational wave (GW) observatories routinely detect quasi-circular \emph{inspirals and mergers} of binary black holes and neutron stars~\cite{Abbott:2016blz,*TheLIGOScientific:2017qsa,*LIGOScientific:2018mvr,*Abbott:2020niy}.
 Yet Bremsstrahlung events currently appear to be out of reach as the signal is not periodic and typically less intensive~\cite{Kocsis:2006hq,*Mukherjee:2020hnm,*Zevin:2018kzq}.
 Still, they represent interesting targets for GW searches, calling for accurate waveform models.